"Sleep disorder drugs (hypnotic and sedative drugs) overview

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This drug may rarely cause serious (possibly fatal) liver disease.
-If you notice any of the following highly unlikely but very serious side effects, stop taking this medication and consult your doctor or pharmacist immediately: yellowing eyes/skin, dark urine, persistent nausea/vomiting.
+Get medical help right away if you have any symptoms of liver damage, including: yellowing eyes/skin, dark urine, persistent nausea/vomiting.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.